google/oboe/docs/FullGuide.md

 For a blocking read or write that transfers the specified number of frames, set timeoutNanos greater than zero.
 For a non-blocking call, set timeoutNanos to zero.
 In this case the result is the actual number of frames transferred.

-Writing directly to a low latency stream may result in a non low-latency stream.
+Attempting to open a low latency output stream without an audio callback (with the intent to use writes) may result in a non low latency stream.

-For low latency performance, set an audio callback, which runs in a high priority thread.
+For low latency performance, *set an audio callback*, which runs in a high priority thread.

 When you read input, you should verify the correct number of frames was read.
 If not, the buffer might contain unknown data that could cause an